ulampinoy/ulampinoy-atbp/videos/corned-beef.md

 ## Procedure
 1. In the pressure cooker pot, put the beef cuts, all the spices (nutmeg, onion powder, garlic powder) and salt.
 Add in water and mix it a bit.
 2. Cover and secure the lid.
 Bring the heat to high until steam starts to come out then reduce heat to medium.
-Pressure cook for 45 minutes to 1 hour.
+Pressure cook for **45 minutes to 1 hour.**
 3. Turn off heat and release pressure.
 Open the lid carefully.
 Use two forks to pull apart the meat.

 ![Corned beef recently cooked in a pressure cooker pot](/static/images/corned-beef-pot.jpg)

-Now that we have our corned beef made, let's cook **Ginisang Corned Beef.**
+Now that we have our homemade corned beef, let's cook **Ginisang Corned Beef.**
-Sauté our homemade corned beef with fresh garlic, patis, black peper and onion rings to garnish.
+Sauté the corned beef with fresh garlic, patis, black peper and onion rings to garnish.
 Serve with rice and sunny-side up egg.
+Another tasty way to cook

 ![Corned beef, sunny-side up fried egg and rice](/static/images/cornsilog.jpg)